 The neck’s susceptibility to injury is due in part to biomechanics.
 Activities and events that affect cervical biomechanics include extended sitting, repetitive movement, accidents, falls and blows to the body or head, normal aging, and everyday wear and tear.
-Neck pain can be very bothersome, and it can have a variety of causes.
+According to the Chiropractor Harrisonburg, neck pain can be very bothersome, and it can have a variety of causes.

 Here are some of the most typical causes of neck pain:

 Injury and Accidents: A sudden forced movement of the head or neck in any direction and the resulting “rebound” in the opposite direction is known as whiplash.
 The sudden “whipping” motion injures the surrounding and supporting tissues of the neck and head.
 Muscles react by tightening and contracting, creating muscle fatigue, which can result in pain and stiffness.
 Severe whiplash can also be associated with injury to the intervertebral joints, discs, ligaments, muscles, and nerve roots.
 Car accidents are the most common cause of whiplash.

 Growing Older: Degenerative disorders such as osteoarthritis, spinal stenosis, and degenerative disc disease directly affect the spine.

 Osteoarthritis, a common joint disorder, causes progressive deterioration of cartilage.
 The body reacts by forming bone spurs that affect joint motion.